-Because I’m a good wife and I always do what my husband tells me to do (hardy har har), I made these – only with a bit of a Southern twist.
+I made these – only with a bit of a Southern twist.
 I used bream instead of cod.
 If you are familiar with bream, then you know they are a relatively small fish with soft bones.
 A lot of people I know just fry them up and eat them whole because by the time you clean and filet them, there is not a lot left.
 However, the tiny little nuggets it produced were perfect for fish tacos.

 Beer Battered Fish Tacos with Avocado Crema

 - 1 pound bream cleaned and fileted (you can also substitute any firm white fish)